 Ms. Kane noted that while she appreciated the correction approved to the 2/23 Board Meeting minutes, she did not replace her tech company and she did not understand why that was said.
 She also noted that there is a strained relationship between the stakeholders and WLS.
 There was a contentious meeting with PLDA and some are leaving WLS IT.
-The Board is aware that there are differing viewpoints, and Ms. Mills-Worthey requested a video or transcript from that meeting.
+The Board has been made aware that there are differing viewpoints and that not all directors agree that there is a strained relationship.
+Ms. Mills-Worthey requested a video or transcript from that meeting.
 Dr. Kirchner will speak with Andrew Farber, President of PLDA, to explore additional ways for PLDA to share what has taken place at their meetings.
 Ms. LaRocca-Fels noted that not all libraries share the same feelings, but the process to solve problems need to be better understood.